icebreakerone/open-energy-technical-docs/docs/ops_guidelines/introduction.rst

 of the energy data landscape in their sphere of interest.
 Open Energy search is free, available to all, and will remain so.
 Access pathways to Open and Shared data are described in the following section.

-Datasets provided by Open Energy members (Data Providers) and non-Open Energy members (e.g. web scraped Open Data) may both be visible in Open Energy Search.
+Datasets provided by Open Energy members (|DPs|) and non-Open Energy members (e.g. web scraped Open Data) may both be visible in Open Energy Search.
 Datasets provided by an Open Energy member will be demarcated with a green tick to indicate that the provenance of the dataset has been verified, uptime is monitored, documentation format is known, and users have a mechanism to provide feedback on the dataset if issues are detected.
 (Please